What Is On-Demand Virtual Care and How to Access It

 Gilbert's syndrome is caused by a mutation in the UGT1A1 gene, which provides instructions for making a liver enzyme that helps break down and remove bilirubin from your body.
 This genetic mutation is inherited from both parents, meaning you need two copies of the mutated gene to develop Gilbert's syndrome.
 However, even if you have both genes, you may not necessarily have the condition.
 Gilbert's syndrome is more common in men than in women.

 Most people with Gilbert's syndrome don't experience any symptoms, as they have enough of the liver enzyme to control their bilirubin levels.
-When bilirubin does accumulate in the blood, it causes jaundice, which is characterized by yellowing of the skin and whites of the eyes.
-Jaundice can be accompanied by other symptoms, such as:
+When bilirubin does accumulate in the blood, it causes mild jaundice, which may be intermittent, which is characterized by yellowing of the skin and whites of the eyes.
+Jaundice can rarely be accompanied by other symptoms, such as:

 Nausea and diarrhea